browserengineering/book/book/intro.md

 implement the declarative document model; its UI navigates links.
 Web pages load fast and react smoothly only when the browser is hyper-efficient.

-[^useragent]: The User Agent concept views a computer, or software within the
+[^useragent]: The user agent concept views a computer, or software within the
     computer, as a trusted assistant and advocate of the human user.

 Browsers and You